gladiaio/gladia-sdk/README.md

 rm -rf clients/*
 ```

-Then provide the gladia API URL (by default it's `http://localhost:8080`) to the following command:
+Then set `GLADIA_API_URL` in your environment as the URL of the Gladia's API (by default it's `http://localhost:8080`) and provide it to the following command:
 ```sh
 cd generator ; python generate_sdk.py $GLADIA_API_URL
 ```